NEWS.md

 This data is updated annually - check the included version with the

-new function catalogue_of_life_version()
+new function catalogue_of_life_version().

-Due to this change, some mo
+Due to this change, some mo codes changed

-(e.g. Streptococcus changed from B_STRPTC
+(e.g. Streptococcus changed from B_STRPTC to

-).
+B_STRPT).
 A translation table is used internally to support

 older microorganism IDs, so users will not notice this